amix/vimrc/README.md

 ## What plugins are included?

-I recommend reading the docs of each of these plugins to understand them better.
+I recommend reading the docs of these plugins to understand them better.
 Each of them provide a much better Vim experience!

 * [pathogen.vim](https://github.com/tpope/vim-pathogen): Manages the runtime path of the plugins (this and git submodules)
 * [YankRing](https://github.com/vim-scripts/YankRing.vim): Maintains a history of previous yanks, changes and deletes